gizemcandemir/GizemCandemir/README.md

 - 'Non-violent communication' and 'unschooling' are my favorite subjects ✌️
 - Besides, I always like to follow tips & tricks on productivity and minimalism 💎

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/gizemcandemir/) :)
+Thanks for reading 😇 and feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/gizemcandemir/) 🙃